UVPackmaster supports packing to UDIM tiles in the following packing modes:

 A UV map can be usually packed such that it properly fills up almost every number of tiles.
 There are rare cases though, when a given UV map cannot be fitted into a specific number of tiles with great accuracy, even with scaling enabled.
 This might be the case, for example, when the UV map contains one island which is much bigger than other islands.
 In such a scenario, the maximum scale, which can be applied to the islands is limited by the size of the biggest island (the island must fit into a single tile).
 The same limit will also apply to the smaller islands (because scaling is always uniform across the UV map).
 As a result, the smaller islands might not cover the requested number of tiles.
 In this situation the packer will scale the islands up during packing, so that they cover as much area as possible, but a large part of unused area in the tiles will still remain.
 In order to mitigate this issue, the user should adjust the UV map so that the proportions between islands are more uniform.

 Packing mode Groups To Tiles

 In this mode the UV islands are split into many groups using a grouping method chosen by the user.
 Every group will be packed separately into its own tile.

 - mesh part

-When selecting the grouping method, the user specifies the way the islands will be split into groups, but in case of most of the methods, he cannot control the order of the groups, i.e. which group comes as first, which group as second etc. In context of the Groups To Tiles packing mode, it means that the user cannot specify which group will be packed into which tile.
+When selecting the grouping method, the user specifies the way the islands will be split into groups, but in most methods, they cannot control the order of the groups, i.e. which group comes as first, which group as second, etc. In the case of the Groups To Tiles packing mode, it means that the user cannot specify which group will be packed into which tile.

-The user can assign numbers arbitrary, according to his needs.
-In particular he may skip some numbers, for example he may define the group number 0 and group number 2, omitting the group number 1.
-In such a case, the second tile will be left empty during packing, only the first and the third tile will be used.
+The user can assign numbers arbitrarily, according to their needs.
+In particular, they may skip some numbers, for example by defining the group number 0 and group number 2, but omitting the group number 1.
+In such a case, the second tile will be left empty during packing and only the first and third tile will be used.